 Drinks with cream

 A cup of tea can contain nearly no calories.
-A cup of black tea, for instance, only has a few carbs.
-Adding a little milk, such as 1% or 2%, will increase the amount of carbs by around two grams.
-A cup of skim or homogenised 3% milk has even fewer carbs.
+For instance, a cup of black tea only has a few carbs.
+Adding a little milk, such as 1% or 2%, will increase the number of carbs by around two grams.
+A cup of skim or homogenized 3% milk has even fewer carbs.
 However, you should avoid over-sweetened or flavored teas if you’re watching your calories.

 Drinks with sugar

 While the calories in tea are mainly from the sugars in dairy products, milk may also contribute to the calorie content.
-Whole milk, for example, has 18 calories per fluid ounce, of which nine percent come from fat.
-Half-and-half, on the other hand, has 38 calories per fluid ounce, and skim milk only has 10 calories per fluid ounce.
-Although cream is unlikely to add any calories to tea, many tea lovers still enjoy it.
+Whole milk, for example, has 18 calories per fluid ounce, of which nine percent comes from fat.
+On the other hand, half-and-half has 38 calories per fluid ounce, and skim milk only has ten calories per fluid ounce.
+Although the cream is unlikely to add calories to tea, many lovers still enjoy it.

 Drinks with skim milk

-In a mug of brewed tea, the majority of calories come from sugar and milk.
-If you use skimmed milk instead of whole, you can save around 1180 calories per year and 3.3 pounds of body fat.
+Most calories in a mug of brewed tea come from sugar and milk.
+Using skimmed milk instead of the whole can save around 1180 calories per year and 3.3 pounds of body fat.
 While a serving of tea with skim milk contains just two calories, a mug with whole milk has as many as 300 calories.
 Skim milk is the most popular milk substitute for tea, but it also has some health benefits.

 Drinks with non-dairy milk

 The benefits of drinking tea with dairy may outweigh its calorie content.
-In fact, tea contains few calories and is loaded with chemicals that stimulate energy-burning.
+Tea contains few calories and contains chemicals that stimulate energy burning.
 A cup of black tea only has about two calories.
 But you can halt this effect by adding milk.
 Non-dairy milk can also help reduce calories, but it has less protein.
 So, you can use the milk option sparingly.